 Renting space for your business and planning to apply for an SBA loan?
 It’d be a good idea to familiarize yourself with the notion of a Landlord Subordination Agreement.
 These agreements are common requirements of SBA loan applications, but getting one signed by your landlord might prove challenging.
 It could delay or even completely stall your loan approval if your landlord refuses to sign.

 Understanding the basics of a landlord subordination agreement will help you explain it better, and might improve the chances of getting the lessor’s signature.

-According to Starfield & Smith, P.C., “If a Landlord’s Waiver is required, it must include provisions whereby the landlord agrees to subordinate to the lender its interest in the subject collateral located on the leased property; notify the lender of the borrower’s default and allow an opportunity to cure; and permit the lender to enter onto the leased property and to remove and dispose of the collateral.”
+According to Starfield & Smith, P.C., “If a Landlord’s Waiver is required, it must include provisions whereby the landlord agrees to subordinate to the lender its interest in the subject collateral located on the leased property; notify the lender of the borrower’s default; and permit the lender to enter onto the leased property and to remove and dispose of the collateral.”

 In plain English: the landlord is “subordinating” their rights to your collateral in case you default.
 In other words, the lender gets first dibs.
 However, your landlord isn’t waiving his rights entirely.